 Main intake

-Applications open for all full time courses starting in Semester 2, 2023.
+Applications open for all full time courses starting in Semester 2, 2025.

-Applications and preference change close - Wednesday 7 June 2023
+Applications and preference change close - Thursday 5 June 2025

 Main intake applications close.
 Change of preferences close for all courses.